How to Read and Understand Your Car Insurance Policy

 • Third number – Maximum paid for property damage per accident (e.g., $50,000)

 If damages exceed your limits, you're personally on the hook for the difference.
-Experts widely recommend going beyond state minimums — for example, a 100/300/50 policy — to protect your assets in a serious accident.
+Experts widely recommend going beyond state minimums — such as a 100/300/50 policy — to protect your assets in a serious accident.
+Several states have updated their minimums in 2025–2026:

 State Minimum Coverage